jevillegasd/GF2-8/README.md

     cout << c;
 ```
 ## Notes
 Passing data types to the operators has order prevalecence, that is `0x02*a` is computed as integer multiplication, whereas `a*0x02` is computed as a finite field multiplication.
-Substraction is not implemented, but note that in GF(2^8), substraction is equivalent to the addition (since the additive inverse of a number is the number itself when addtion is equivalent to XOR).
+Substraction is not implemented, but note that in a finite field with characteristic 2, substraction is equivalent to addition (abd equivalent to binary XOR).